Comcast buys majority stake in Universal Studios Japan for $1.5 billion

-OSAKA Comcast Corp said it will buy a majority stake in Universal Studios Japan for $1.5 billion, its biggest investment outside the United States and part of an aggressive expansion of its theme park business globally.
+OSAKA Comcast Corp (CMCSA.O) said it will buy a majority stake in Universal Studios Japan for $1.5 billion (987 million pounds), its biggest investment outside the United States and part of an aggressive expansion of its theme park business globally.

 In addition to further investments undertaken at its U.S. parks, the No. 1 U.S. cable company is also planning a theme park in Beijing as well as an indoor theme park in Moscow.